liquidiert/emuward/README.md

 # emuward
 A simple key forwarder for linux based on websockets.
-Though originally created to pass keys to ab enulator in the cloud, you can use it with any application you want!
+Though originally created to pass keys to an emulator in the cloud, you can use it with any application you want!

 ## requirements